abdahad1996/WorldOfPAYBACK/README.md

 ## Installation Guide

 ### 1. Setup `WorldOfPAYBACK`
-- clone the project and run the simulator.
+- clone the project from the main branch and run the simulator.
 - Mock Server completes with success or failure by randomness.
 ### 2. Validate the setup
 Test that everything is wired up correctly by running tests for `CI_IOS` targets to check the communication with both mocked backend and validate that all tests pass.